eslint/eslint/docs/src/rules/sort-imports.md

 ### `ignoreCase`

 When `true` the rule ignores the case-sensitivity of the imports local name.

-Uppercase letters of the alphabet must always precede lowercase letters.
+Uppercase letters of the alphabet must always precede lowercase letters with default settings.

 Examples of **incorrect** code for this rule with the default `{ "ignoreCase": false }` option: